 Autocar imagined the Apple iCar last year

-Speaking to Bloomberg Television, Cook explained that the technology giant was completely focused on developing an autonomous system, something he said was "a core technology that we view as very important".
+Speaking to Bloomberg Television at the start of summer, Cook explained that the technology giant was now completely focused on developing an autonomous system - something he said was "a core technology that we view as very important".
 He said the work was “probably one of the most difficult [artificial intellengence] projects to work on".

-Apple's changing driverless project is said to have seen the resignation, dismissal or reassignment of 1000 staff members.
+Apple's changing driverless project is said to have seen the resignation, dismissal or reassignment of 1000 employees.